bryan-at-looker/embed-sdk-sko-markdown/section6.md

     ;
 ```

-Create a function that listens to the changes of the dropdowns, makes an api call to get all the dashboards avialable to the user, and will reset the iframe when it is selected.
+Create a function that responds to the changes of the dropdowns, makes an api call to get all the dashboards avialable to the user, and will reset the iframe when it is selected.

-Place this function at the bottom of `demo.ts`
+Place this function at the bottom of `demo.ts` (there will be an error, we will fix it in the next few commands):

 ```js